 Australian Conservation Foundation v WaterNSW

 Our client, the Australian Conservation Foundation (ACF), is seeking access to information held by WaterNSW (the NSW Government regulator) about Water Access Licences held by major irrigators on the Barwon-Darling River under the Water Management Act.
-WaterNSW has denied access to information that ACF argues that the public has a right to know.
+WaterNSW has denied access to information which ACF argues the public has a right to know.

 ACF argues that the public has a right to know how the NSW Government is regulating and enforcing the use of one of our most vital natural resources, and that transparency is key to public confidence in the regulatory system governing water access and use in the Barwon-Darling Basin.